fraser-twinkl/murmurhash3-test/README.md

 ### PHP murmur3a vs JS murmurhash3 vs PHP hash3Int_fc (non-zero seeds)
 see https://github.com/fraser-twinkl/murmurhash3-test/blob/main/test_all.php

-This is a combined test that generates hashes in all 3 implementations and compares them against each other.
+This is a combined test that generates hashes in all 3 implementations (i.e. the known good JS and PHP versions, along with the fixed PHP version) and compares them against each other.
-It batches the random keys and then uses a random seed for each batch of tests.
+It batches random keys and then uses a random seed for each batch of tests.
 By defualt it will genereate 1000000 random keys, then test them in batches of 1000, with each batch using a random non-zero seed.
 It is simply much faster way of comparing the implemenations at once whilst also testing non-zero seeds.